Melissa-code/pacMan/README.md

 - Create all the classes in the model

-- Display the game in the vue
+- Display the game in the view